How To: Analyse a 2-level factorial design using Design-Expert 13 software

 Explore the power of Design of Experiments (DoE) with this quick guide to analysing your first design!Written by Dr. Sue Connor, Consultant.

-In this How-To blog, we're going to walk you through the process of analysing a 2-level full factorial design using Design-Expert 13, a powerful DoE software package from Stat-Ease.
+In this How To blog, we're going to walk you through the process of analysing a 2-level full factorial design using Design-Expert, a powerful DoE software package from Stat-Ease.
 You can download a 14-day free trial of this software here.
+The steps described here are also applicable to Stat-Ease 360, an even more powerful version of Design-Expert!

 Now that you have set up your experiment and acquired your data, we can use Design-Expert software to analyse and interpret your results.